 Michael Gannon is unique among Florida authors.
-He was born in 1928 and is still writing great books about Florida and other subjects.
+He was born in 1928 and passed away on April 10, 2017.
+He wrote many great books about Florida and other subjects.

 During World War II, Gannon was a member of the American Field Service.
 After the war he wrote books and articles on European military topics.

 He was also a war correspondent in Vietnam.